 My name is Snezana Djuric, but you can call me Nena.

 Fun fact, my name means Snow White!
-I am a Registered Psychotherapist (Q) under the College of Registered Psychotherapists of Ontario and a Certified Canadian Counsellor (CCC) with the Canadian Counselling and Psychotherapy Association.
+I am a Registered Psychotherapist under the College of Registered Psychotherapists of Ontario and a Certified Canadian Counsellor (CCC) with the Canadian Counselling and Psychotherapy Association.

 My counselling practice started in 2015-2016 academic school year during my graduate studies as a student counsellor intern with FIT: Action at Carleton University.
-Following graduation from my Master’s in Counselling Psychology at the University of Ottawa in June 2016, I worked as a Client Care Counsellor at Morneau Shepell until February 2017.
+Following graduation from my Masters of Education (M.Ed) in Counselling Psychology at the University of Ottawa in June 2016, I worked as a Client Care Counsellor at Morneau Shepell until February 2017.
 During this time, I provided single session telephone therapy to clients dealing with significant distress.
 I counselled highly urgent and/or high-risk situations, including suicide, child welfare issues, familial issues, relationship issues, domestic violence, addictions, workplace stress, stress management and bereavement.

 I am granted the honour to be working with my supervisor and current mentor, Cindy Elkerton, RP.